-Stilettos with a pointed toe are the “most damaging to your feet because your body weight is concentrated on a very small area of the thin high heel, and your forefoot gets pinched and crammed in the toe box with weight being shifted toward the ball of the foot,” Sutera explains.
+Stilettos with a pointed toe are the most damaging to your feet.
+"Your body weight is concentrated on a very small area of the thin high heel, and your forefoot gets pinched and crammed in the toe box with weight being shifted toward the ball of the foot,” Sutera explains.

 Both doctors agree that extreme heel heights put great stress on the feet, knees, and lower backs.
-Customer reviews across the web indicate that the most comfortable and supportive shoes are generally 3 inches or less, though the American Podiatric Medical Association (APMA) has studies that show any heel over 2 inches is capable of causing damage.
+Customer reviews across the web indicate that the most comfortable and supportive shoes are generally 3 inches or fewer, though studies by the American Podiatric Medical Association (APMA) show any heel over 2 inches is capable of causing damage.

 How do you measure heel height?

-True heel height is the distance between the heel and the toe, rather than the floor and the heel.
+True heel height is the distance between the heel and the toe rather than the floor and the heel.
 “This is [how] platform shoes can be misleading,” explains Splichal.
-For the most accurate heel height, place the shoe on a flat surface or tabletop, then measure from the back and bottom of the heel to the point where the heel block connects to the front shoe seam.
+For the most accurate heel height, she suggests placing the shoe on a flat surface or tabletop, then measuring from the back and bottom of the heel to the point where the heel block connects to the front shoe seam.

 How do high heels impact the body?

-When you wear heels, your body weight shifts toward the balls of your feet or the metatarsals.
+When you wear heels, your body weight shifts toward the balls of your feet, or the metatarsals.
 “This creates a misalignment of the entire skeleton,” says Sutera.
-“When weight gets shifted forward, the knees and hips go forward as well, and the back has to hyperextend.”
-This effect not only causes short-term issues like blisters, shin splints, and sore muscles from the feet to the back, but it can also allow for Achilles tendons to become strained and bunions and hammertoes to worsen.
+“When weight gets shifted forward, the knees and hips go forward, as well, and the back has to hyperextend.”
+This effect not only causes short-term issues like blisters, shin splints, and sore muscles from the feet to the back, but it can also strain Achilles tendons and worsen bunions and hammertoes.
 Pinched nerves, stress fractures, arthritis, and nail problems are also long-term side effects.

 What are some ways to prevent heels from hurting?

-Aside from choosing heels and shoes that are as feet-friendly as possible, Sutera suggests taking breaks from heels, rather than wearing them all day or every day, by opting for very low heels, flats, or sneakers, whenever possible, like on a commute to work.
+Aside from choosing heels and shoes that are as feet-friendly as possible, Sutera suggests taking breaks from heels, rather than wearing them all day or every day.
+Opt for very low heels, flats, or sneakers whenever possible, like on a commute to work.

-To keep the legs strong and supportive, Sutera says to try some isolated exercises, such as; calf raises, toe grips, or picking up an object with your toes and holding it, alphabet outlines, or drawing the letters of the alphabet in the air with your big toe, moving only your ankle joint and balancing on one leg at a time.
+To keep your legs strong and supportive, Sutera says to try some isolated exercises.
+These include calf raises, toe grips (picking up an object with your toes and holding it), and alphabet outlines (drawing the letters of the alphabet in the air with your big toe, moving only your ankle joint and balancing on one leg at a time).

-Massaging your back, upper legs, calves, Achilles tendons, and arches—be it with the help of a professional or on your own (perhaps with the help of a foam roller)—will curb a buildup of tension, Sutera says.
+Massaging your back, upper legs, calves, Achilles tendons, and arches—be it with the help of a professional or on your own with a foam roller—will curb a buildup of tension, Sutera says.
 And for isolated foot treatments at home, Splichal suggests using two products from Naboso Technology, a sensory product line that she founded: a neuro ball for nerve stimulation and toe spacers to keep the feet aligned.

 This shopping guide was written by Byrdie contributor Hayley Prokos.
 A seasoned commerce writer and editor, she’s constantly on the hunt for products to make getting ready easier.
-Her work has appeared in SELF Magazine, Newsweek, and the daily Greek newspaper Ekathimerini, and she holds a Master of Arts in Journalism from Northwestern University.
+Her work has appeared in SELF, Newsweek, and the daily Greek newspaper eKathimerini, and she holds a Master of Arts in Journalism from Northwestern University.